 Coastal areas across the Pacific have been targeted for tourism development due to their sandy beaches, favourable climates, distinctive cultural settings and attractive snorkelling, diving, surfing, boating, wildlife watching and fishing opportunities.
-While tourism has brought economic benefits to the Pacific region it has also resulted in negative impacts, including:
+12 While tourism has brought economic benefits to Pacific island countries and territories it has also resulted in negative impacts, including: 13

-- direct destruction of or damage to coral reefs, mangrove forests, seagrass beds and coastal wetlands, which has in turn reduced ecological and social resilience through the loss of ecosystem goods and services including food, traditional medicines, construction materials, nutrient cycling, carbon uptake and storage, pollutant filtering and storm surge protection; - impacts on threatened species, through poorly-managed wildlife viewing operations and the siting of tourism developments in critical habitat areas; - beach and shoreline erosion, as a result of poorly-managed construction and sand mining practices, and developments being built in unsuitable locations; - degradation of coastal waters and lands, owing to inadequate management or insufficient treatment of liquid and solid wastes, and sediment run-off from poor land use practices, for example, construction of facilities on slopes or in vulnerable areas; - increased pressure on local energy and water supplies, due to high demand from new tourism infrastructure; - competition with other land-uses, like agriculture, village settlements and manufacturing industries, owing to the lack of land-use planning; - economic and/or physical displacement of communities, who lose access to coastal areas and natural resources that support their lifestyles, livelihoods and cultural practices, particularly in situations
+- direct destruction of or damage to coral reefs, mangrove forests, seagrass beds and coastal wetlands, which has in turn reduced ecological and social resilience through the loss of ecosystem goods and services including food, traditional medicines, construction materials, nutrient cycling, carbon uptake and storage, pollutant filtering and storm surge protection; - impacts on threatened species, through poorly-managed wildlife viewing operations and the siting of tourism developments in critical habitat areas; - beach and shoreline erosion, as a result of poorly-managed construction and sand mining practices, and developments being built in unsuitable locations; - degradation of coastal waters and lands, owing to inadequate management or insufficient treatment of liquid and solid wastes, and sediment run-off from poor land use practices, for example, construction of facilities on slopes or in vulnerable areas; - increased pressure on local energy and water supplies, due to high demand from new tourism infrastructure; - competition with other land-uses, like agriculture, village settlements and manufacturing industries, owing to the lack of land-use planning; - economic and/or physical displacement of communities, who lose access to coastal areas and natural resources that support their lifestyles, livelihoods and cultural practices, particularly in situations where development proponents have not taken time to understand local community contexts, and failed to take into account local community values and needs; - increased or new forms of plastic wastes, that are not able to be recycled or dealt within the island community and tourism industries leading to additional ecological and economical costs; and - greenhouse gas emissions, from the operation of energy-intensive tourism infrastructure and transport services.